-‘Tackle and reduce anti-social behaviour’ is one of the Police Crime and Victims’ Commissioners policies.
+‘Tackle and reduce anti-social behaviour’ is one of the Police and Crime Commissioners policies.
 Thus, he wants to do this, and for people across County Durham and Darlington to have confidence that their concerns are both understood and taken seriously by the police.

 A copy of the policy position on anti-social behaviour can be accessed through the links at the bottom of this page.